John Edgell: World War II

 During the war, the nature of surveying changed.
 Minefields had to be cleared, and safe passages marked with buoys.
 Wrecks had to be surveyed, marked and charted.
 Damaged harbours had to be re-surveyed.
 Perhaps the most important work was surveying of coastal areas in preparation for landings, the largest being Operation Neptune on the Normandy coast in 1944.
 Clandestine surveys were carried out at night on the beaches prior to the planned landings, including shore parties taking samples of the sand.
 New charts were prepared, incorporating the new material, and also adding in land as well as sea data.
 During the actual landings, survey boats worked continuously, buoying channels and obstructions.
-As the invasion developed, they were deployed to survey the harbours of Cherbourg and St Malo when these were taken.
+As the invasion developed, they were deployed to survey the harbours of Cherbourg and Saint-Malo when these were taken.
 Chart production and distribution also faced challenges.
 Production was greatly increased, and measures were taken to protect the original plates of the charts, and to provide backups.